chrisvrose/hpcc-docker-small/README.md

 # hpcc-docker-small

 Provides a quick start script to start a single node HPCC Systems Cluster on docker.
+Use it at your own discretion.

 ### Note